 Gyoza no Terui (East Exit Branch)

-At Gyoza no Terui, the cabbage-based filling made with Yonezawa's "Three-Way Crossbred Pork" is wrapped in a homemade thin skin made only from flour and water after an order is placed, then arranged in a disk shape and baked.
+At Gyoza no Terui, they use a cabbage-based filling made with Yonezawa's "Sangenten Crossbreed Pork," which is then wrapped in homemade thin wrappers made only from wheat flour and water, and cooked in a circular pattern after each order is placed.

-The East Exit store is adjacent to Fukushima Station, making it easy for those arriving by Shinkansen to stop by.
+The East Exit branch is located next to Fukushima Station, so it's easy for those arriving by Shinkansen to stop by.

-In addition to gyoza, you can also enjoy ramen, a la carte dishes, and local Fukushima sake.
+In addition to gyoza, you can also enjoy ramen, other dishes, and local Fukushima sake.

 Gyoza no Terui (East Exit Branch) <Information>